-SOCI 250 Social Theory 3 cr
+SOCI 250 Social Theory

 This course will provide an introduction to theories in Sociology.
 We will begin with three theorists who represent the traditional field of Sociology: Karl Marx, Max Weber, and Emile Durkheim.
 Additionally, the class will read and discuss the work of theorists who made significant contributions to understanding social life from metaphorical margins of society - the life of women, people of color, people living in poverty, and other disenfranchised populations.
-This course is offered Fall semester.